-PRP Manufacturing (formally Process Rubber and Plastics) has been a significant contributor to the defence sector for many years.
+PRP Manufacturing (formally Process Rubber and Plastics) has for years been a significant contributor to the defence and space sectors.
 Established in 1991, PRP has relationships with many significant partners both nationally and overseas.

-PRP are members of the SA DTC (Defence Teaming Centre) and AIDN (Australian Industry and Defence Network) and work with many defence contractors including, – ASC AWD Shipbuilder, BAE Systems Australia, SAAB, RedArc Electronics, DTSG (Defence Science and Technology), MacTaggart Scott, APC Technology, Silentium Defence, Pacific Marine Batteries, Marand Precision Engineering, Babcock Australia, Australian Munitions, Century Engineering and Toolcraft Australia.
+PRP are members of the SA DTC (Defence Teaming Centre) and AIDN (Australian Industry and Defence Network) and work with many defence contractors.
+Some of current and past partners include ASC AWD Shipbuilder, BAE Systems Australia, SAAB, RedArc, DTSG (Defence Science and Technology), MacTaggart Scott, APC Technology, Silentium Defence, Pacific Marine Batteries, Marand Precision Engineering, Babcock Australia, Australian Munitions, Century Engineering and Toolcraft Australia.

 Core defence capability

 - A comprehensive manufacturing facility, featuring waterjet, knife, laser, 5-axis router and milling, die cutting, and custom assembly.

 - Specialised materials not limited to rubber, sponge, foam, cork, fibre, plastic, insulation and composites, with particular reference to addressing thermal, heat, electro-static discharge, radio frequency, and sound dampening applications.

 - Gasket and sealing solutions, including custom sealing and also gaskets complying to major international standards.